Case Western Reserve University: Greek life

+Nearly one-half of the campus undergraduates are said to be in a fraternity or sorority.
+There are dozens of Greek organizations on campus.

 Safety and security

 Office of Emergency Management

 The Office of Emergency Management prepares for various levels of emergencies on campus, such as chemical spills, severe weather, infectious diseases, and security threats.
 RAVE, a multi-platform emergency alerting system, is operated by Emergency Management for issuing emergency alerts and instructions for events on campus.
 The Office of Emergency Management also performs risk assessment to identify possible safety issues and aims to mitigate these issues.
 Additionally, CERT is managed through Emergency Management, enabling faculty and staff members to engage in emergency preparedness.
 The Office of Emergency Management works closely with other campus departments, such as Police and Security Services, University Health Services, and Environmental Health and Safety, as well as community resources including city, state, and federal emergency management agencies.

 Police and security services

 Case operates a police force of sworn officers as well as a security officers.
-Starting as security only, the university expanded the role of protective services to include sworn officers who have arrest power and carry firearms.
-Some officers have additional training, such as SWAT training.
-On top of routine duties such as fingerprinting, traffic control, and bicycle registration, police and security also conduct investigations, undercover operations, and community outreach.
-Police and Security operate a fleet of vehicles, including police cruisers, scooters, and Smart cars.
-Police and Security are dispatched by a 24/7 campus dispatch center, responsible for emergency call handling, alarm monitoring, and video surveillance.
-Additionally, the dispatch center can send RAVE notifications and manages CWRU Shield, a mobile application allowing video, image, and text tips, safety checks, and viewing emergency procedures.
 CWRU Police also works closely with RTA transit police, University Circle Police, Cleveland Police, East Cleveland Police, Cleveland Heights Police, University Hospitals Police Department, and other surrounding emergency services.
 Police and Security, with conjunction with the Emergency Management Office, conduct tabletop drills and full-scale exercises involving surrounding emergency services.